4ikkamony/hw6/README.md

 # telegram-dialogs-analysis-v2
-Some data analysis based on donloaded telegram data
+Some data analysis based on downloaded telegram data